Want your Instagram to look more professional? Having a content plan makes all the difference in creating a winning feed.

 Making a professionally-looking feed also has a big impact on your brand image.
 Customers might discover and get a first impression of your brand by looking at its Instagram profile.

 This is why, planning your feed is a must-do for numerous brands.

 We’ve listed our top 3 free apps to help plan your Instagram below.

 This is the best app if you are looking for a super simple app to visually plan and schedule basic posts from your phone.
-It doesn’t come with all the advanced features that other apps have and although there is a desktop version you can not access it from the free version of the app.
+It doesn’t come with all the advanced features that other apps have.
+Although there is a desktop version you can not access it from the free version of the app.

 The free version of the app has unlimited posts in comparison to most of its competitors which are capped at 30 per month.

-You can crop and edit your images in app and the supplied filters look very esthetic, although you are limited to just 2 packs on the free version.
+You can crop and edit your images in the app and the supplied filters look very esthetic.
+Although you are limited to just 2 packs on the free version.